daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   `--dry-run` validates eligibility and reports the proposed per-target geometry without changing pool availability or storage.

--   By default, `convert` submits the operation and returns as soon as the durable conversion record and background worker are established.
-The response contains the initial state and an informational generation UUID; it does not wait for conversion to finish.
+-   `resize` submits the operation and returns as soon as the durable resize record and background worker are established.
+The response contains the initial state and an informational generation UUID; callers use `resize-status` to observe completion.

--   `--wait` is client-side convenience. `dmg` polls `resize-status` with short RPCs until the operation reaches a terminal state. `--wait=<timeout>` limits only how long `dmg` polls; expiration does not cancel the server-side operation.

--   `resize-cancel` is accepted only while the operation is still reversible, before any META blob has been expanded.
-After state `RESIZING`, the operation can only resume forward.
+-   `resize-cancel` is accepted only in `PREPARING`, before any local storage mutation.
+After the operation enters `RESIZING`, it can only resume forward.

 -   `resize-status` and `resize-cancel` identify the operation by pool only.
 The pool service permits at most one active resize per pool, so a user-supplied generation is unnecessary.
 Status returns the active resize, or the most recent terminal result when no resize is active.